A hysterectomy is a surgical procedure to remove the womb (uterus). You'll no longer be able to get pregnant after the operation.

 Hysterectomies are carried out to treat health problems that affect the female reproductive system.

 - long-term pelvic pain

 - non-cancerous tumours (fibroids)

-- ovarian cancer, uterine cancer, cervical cancer or cancer of the fallopian tubes
+- ovarian cancer, womb cancer, cervical cancer or cancer of the fallopian tubes

 A hysterectomy is a major operation with a long recovery time and is only considered after less invasive treatments have been tried.